nikhilanathani/Classroom-Bot/Results.md

 <img src="https://i.imgur.com/L4iy2PZ.png" />

+No crashes were reported during the testing of the product.

 ### Question: If the bot was relased for use, with appropriate use case, how likely are you to use this product, 1 being unlikely and 5 being very likely?

 <img src="https://i.imgur.com/VU42YLa.png" />